 Development and Crown Land approvals can be a lengthy process, taking up to 2 years in some instances.
-If you do not already have these approvals, it is unlikely your project will be completed within the time frame allowed by the CBP program.
-Failure to deliver a project within the time frame may result in your grant offer being withdrawn.
+If you do not already have these approvals when applying for CBP funding and do not submit evidence of DA approval at the time of your application, your project will not be eligible for funding.